 - Amber Natural Wine

 Vintners all around the world produce orange wines.
-But certainly, some are better than others.
-The following bottles are worth opening.
+The following bottles are worth opening:

-Domaine Tatsis Roditis 2014: This biodynamic wine from Macedonia is the right choice for every wine lover who is into experimenting.
-It’s made from 100% Roditis grapes, a varietal that’s widespread in Eastern Europe.
-Aromas of peach, honey, and spices might trick you into expecting a sweet wine.
-But actually, it’s bone-dry with smooth tannins and a long finish.
+Domaine Tatsis Roditis: This biodynamic wine from Macedonia is the right choice for every wine lover who is into experimenting.
+It’s made from 100% Roditis grapes, a widespread varietal in Eastern Europe.
+Aromas of peach, honey, and spices trick you into expecting a sweet wine.
+But actually, it’s bone-dry with smooth tannins.

-Quady Essensia Orange Muscat 2017: As mentioned before, some orange wines belong to the dessert wine category.
+Quady Essensia Orange Muscat: As mentioned before, some orange wines belong to the dessert wine category.
 And this wine from California is a great example.
 It’s deliciously sweet with aromas of apricot, pear, and (indeed) oranges.